 - Up to 3 cups sugar (you can add as much or little as you like; I added 1 – 1.5 cups), or 3/4 to 1 cup honey, or desired amount of other artificial sweeteners

 - 4 to 5 8-oz half pint glass jars with lids and bands

 - GRADUALLY ADD Pectin into fruit juice until dissolved.
 Bring to a full rolling boil that cannot be stirred down, over medium-high heat, stirring frequently.
 Boil hard 1 minute, stirring constantly.
 Remove from heat.

 - IMMEDIATELY ADD prepared fruit* into hot pectin mixture.
 Stir vigorously for 1 minute.
 Stir in sugar.

-*To Prepare Strawberries: Hull and crush one layer at a time using a potato masher.
+- Prepare strawberries by hulling and crushing about 5 or 6 at a time using a potato masher.